 Ventilation systems for homes are a great way to regulate the temperature and air quality inside.
 They filter out contaminated air particles and maintain crisp and healthy air inside.
 However, a ventilation system only operates at its best when it’s well taken care of.
 Ignore this and you could be faced with poor quality air.
 Installation is only the first step, and there are a few additional things you can do to keep yours in top shape.
 This blog is for homeowners who aren’t sure what the upkeep for ventilation entails.
-We share some pointers to lead you in the right direction, so feel free to give them a try.
+We share some pointers to lead you in the right direction of ventilation maintenance, so feel free to give them a try.

 Sometimes small glitches can result in great losses.
 Make sure you check the different parts of your ventilation system for breakages.
 The sooner you find and repair the damage, the better.
 Rather than procrastinate, arrange for repairs before the damage escalates beyond control.